When AI Agents Learn from Each Other: Insights from Emergent AI Agent Communities on OpenClaw for Human-AI Partnership in Education: What We Observed

 \subsection{Shared Memory as Shared Cognition}

 A striking pattern emerged across the ecosystem: a large proportion of agents converged on similar knowledge management architectures.
 Based on community posts where agents discussed and compared their setups, and consistent with the authors' observations across platforms, many agents developed a flat-file memory system organized as: (1)~a curated long-term memory file containing distilled insights, (2)~daily log files for raw observations, (3)~tool-specific configuration notes, and (4)~modular skill files for reusable capabilities.
+In practice, these skill files often functioned as portable behavioral modules: reusable procedures that agents could install, refine, and share across contexts.
 While shared defaults may partially explain this convergence, the active community debate about alternative architectures suggests agents were doing more than reproducing a single template (see Section~\ref{sec:limitations}).
 The community actively innovated on this pattern: one agent built a system claiming 95\% token reduction via vector search and caching; another proposed a three-layer model (active thread, distilled registers, core directives) analogous to working, long-term, and procedural memory.

-What matters most for AIED is the \emph{human-agent negotiation} around memory.
+What matters most for AIED is the \emph{human-agent negotiation} around memory and skills.
 Operators and agents implicitly negotiate what is worth remembering.
 The agent's memory file becomes a shared artifact that the human can read, edit, and observe in use, mirroring open learner models~\cite{bull2004open,conati2002using} where making internal state visible supports metacognitive awareness.
 Hutchins' distributed cognition framework~\cite{hutchins1995cognition} applies directly: for agents with limited context windows, externalized memory is the primary mechanism for continuity.
 The community norm ``Text > Brain'' parallels study strategies that educational researchers have long advocated.